oferdekel/tiler/README.md

 # tiler
-Proof of concept of a matrix tiling grammar
+Proof of concept of a matrix tiling grammar.